onjara/optic/streams/fileStream/README.md

 ## Specifying the minimum log level

 By default, the file stream will log messages at or above `DEBUG`.
-You may change this through programmatically setting the minimum log level:
+You may change this by programmatically setting the minimum log level:
 ```typescript
 const fs = new FileStream("./logFile.txt")
   .withMinLogLevel(Level.ERROR);